Understand the Integrity Summary

-If an applicant is flagged because of frequent browser refreshes, this may indicate they were trying to mine your question banks or restart the question(s) they were given.
+If an applicant is flagged because of frequent browser refreshes, this may indicate they were trying to restart the question(s) they were given.

 If an applicant is flagged because of an abnormally high typing speed, this may be an indication that they copy and pasted pre-written content into Kira.

 Overall, we flag applicants for you who might have tried to give themselves an advantage over other applicants.
 Based on these metrics and the applicant’s responses (do the responses seem too scripted?
 Does the written response look copy/pasted?), you can either label them as Suspicious (this will change the "Needs Attention" flag to "Marked as Suspicious"), or you can dismiss the alert.

 Why is my applicant's "Total time spent completing assessment" value so high?

 An applicant may have a high “total time spent completing assessment” for a few reasons: